Indirect Discrimination: What it is & how to avoid it

 The mere mention of the word ‘discrimination’ in the workplace is enough to strike fear into the hearts of UK employers.
-Once the fright takes hold, usually fuelled by high profile case law judgements and seemingly mega pay-outs (discrimination payments are uncapped), the task to make sure that all your HR Policies are tightened and up to scratch lands in someone’s (generally your HR Team) lap.
+Once the fright takes hold, usually fuelled by high-profile case law judgements and seemingly mega pay-outs (discrimination payments are uncapped), the task of making sure that all your HR Policies and Procedures are tightened and up to scratch lands in someone’s (generally your HR Team) lap.

 Why?
 Read on……..